zama-ai/tfhe-rs/tfhe/docs/fundamentals/debug.md

 }
 ```

-This example is going to print.
+This example is going to print:

 ```console
 a: Ok(1234), b: Ok(4567), c: Ok(89101112)
 a * b = Ok(5635678)
 ```

-If any input to `mul_all` is not a trivial ciphertexts, the computations would be done 100% in FHE, and the program would output:
+If any input to `mul_all` is not a trivial ciphertexts, the computations will be done 100% in FHE, and the program will output:

 ```console
 a: Err(NotTrivialCiphertextError), b: Err(NotTrivialCiphertextError), c: Err(NotTrivialCiphertextError)
 a * b = Err(NotTrivialCiphertextError)
 ```

-Using trivial encryptions as input, the example runs in **980 ms** on a standard 12 cores laptop, using real encryptions it would run in **7.5 seconds** on a 128-core machine.
+Using trivial encryptions as input, the example runs in **980 ms** on a standard 12-core laptop, compared to **7.5 seconds** on a 128-core machine using real encryptions.